Unlocking Success: How RFP Tools Can Transform Your Proposal Process in 2025

 Enhancing Collaboration Across Teams

-The typical enterprise RFP involves 8-12 contributors across sales, legal, security, and product teams.
+The typical enterprise RFP involves multiple contributors across sales, legal, security, and product teams.
 Email-based coordination creates version control nightmares—we've seen teams accidentally submit draft responses because the "final" version was buried in someone's inbox.

 Centralized platforms eliminate this by providing: